syeo66/subsoxy/server/README.md

 # Server Module

-The server module provides the main proxy server implementation with request routing, lifecycle management, and integration of all other modules.
+The server module provides the main proxy server implementation with request routing, lifecycle management, database connection pooling, and integration of all other modules.

 ## Overview

 This module handles:
 - HTTP server setup and configuration
+- Database connection pool initialization and management
 - Reverse proxy implementation with comprehensive input validation
 - Hook system for request interception
 - Rate limiting and DoS protection